 Based on the bilateral agreement between Slovenia and Croatia about the ownership of the Krško NPP both parties shall in equal shares assure funds for the preparation of the plant decommissioning and for the disposal of radioactive waste and spent fuel.
 In 1994 such fund was established in Slovenia and it is financed by the levy from each kWh produced in the Slovenian half of NPP Krško.
 Similar fund was established also in Croatia for their share of electricity from the same NPP.

 A site for the low and intermediate level radioactive waste repository was approved by the government in December 2009.
 The site, named Vrbina, is situated in the municipality of Krško in the vicinity of the Krško NPP.
-The Agency for Radioactive Waste Management is preparing the documentation for environmental impact assessment for the planned repository.
-The environmental protection consent to the Environmental Agency.
+The Agency for Radioactive Waste Management filed application for the repository environmental protection consent to the Environmental Agency.
 The construction is expected to start in 2018 and the repository should start trial operation in 2021.

 Main legal instruments

-The main piece of legislation is the Act on Ionising Radiation Protection and Nuclear Safety (ZVISJV), published on 1 October 2002 and its amendments, with implementing regulations.
+The main piece of legislation is the Act on Ionising Radiation Protection and Nuclear Safety (ZVISJV), published on 1 October 2002, as amended, with implementing regulations.
 The new Act and secondary legislation, which would align the legal framework with the Directives on Protection against Ionizing Radiation (BSS) and amended Nuclear Safety Directive, is in its final stage.
 It is expected to be published in January 2018.
-There is also the Access to Public Information Act (ZDIJZ), published on 22 March 2003 and amendments.
+There is also the Access to Public Information Act (ZDIJZ), published on 22 March 2003 as amended.
 In the area of third party liability Slovenia is a party to the Paris Convention and Brussels Supplementary Convention, thus with the Act on Liability for Nuclear Damage, adopted in 2011 by the Parliament, the legislation was brought fully in line with the provisions of the aforementioned international legal instruments.

 There are also other legal instruments which are available on the SNSA website at: http://www.ursjv.gov.si/en/legislation_and_documents/